aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-dapp.md

 ### Display `window.aptos.account()` in the app

 Our app is now ready to use the `window.aptos` API.
-We will change `src/App.tsx` to retrieve the value of `window.aptos.account()` (the wallet account) on initial render, store it in state, and then display it:
+We will change `src/App.tsx` to retrieve the value of `window.aptos.account()` (the wallet account) on initial render, store it in state, and then display it by replacing the contents in the file with:

 ```typescript
 import React from 'react';